azu/rc-config-loader/README.md

 **Note:**

 - `rcFile` function return `undefined` if the config file is not found
-- `rcFile` throw an Error if the config file config content is malformed (causing a parsing error)
+- `rcFile` throw an Error if the config file content is malformed (causing a parsing error)

 Recommenced usage: